user-aiko/Sweep/README.md

 ## Key Features

 - **Simple to Use:** A clean and easy-to-understand API that gets you up and running in no time.
-- **Effortless Animations:** I comes with transitions for opening, closing, and switching children.
+- **Effortless Animations:** It comes with transitions for opening, closing, and switching children.
 - **Built for Speed:** Lightweight and optimized for great performance, even on slower devices.

 ## How To Use